tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Purchase Cloud Services_intl.md

-Before you make purchase, you should set credit card as your default payment method.
+Before you make purchase, you should set a credit card as your default payment method.

 ![](https://main.qcloudimg.com/raw/e9e3e7a631c29e7614e2b64cc329ef2e.png)